flare891/rmslow/rms-frontend/README.md

 ## Unit testing

 Our unit tests are written using the Jest test runner.
 Jest is configured by default when setting up an Nx repo.
-Below are some benefits fo Jest over Karma+Jasmine:
+Below are some benefits of Jest over Karma+Jasmine:

 - Tests in Jest run faster than Karma
 - Tests are run in Node, not in the browser, which should make it easy enough to run tests in our build scripts